-Supporting artists through audiences invested and committed to new work
+Supporting artists with communities invested and committed to new work

-Peoplmovr twice joined with Sundance in support of its audience development initiative called Sundance Tickets, which invited audiences to experience the groundbreaking work supported by the Institute’s Theatre Program.
-Offering free or low-cost tickets to selected shows, Tickets connected the independent work that the Program develops at its six annual laboratories with audiences at regional theaters around the country.
+Peoplmovr twice joined with Sundance in support of an initiative called Sundance Tickets, which invited the public to experience the groundbreaking work supported by the Institute’s Theatre Program.
+Offering free or low-cost tickets to selected shows, Sundance Tickets connected the independent work that the Program develops at its six annual laboratories with people at theaters around the country.

-To attract large audiences for single evening performances with new work by playwrights whose work and development the Institute had previously supported
+Sundance Tickets hoped to attract large groups for single evening performances with new work by playwrights whose development the Institute had previously supported.